Mexico National Football Team

 | Major Honors | Multiple regional CONCACAF titles and a best World Cup finish of the quarter-finals in 1970 and 1986 |

-| Current FIFA Men's Ranking | 15th |
+| Current FIFA Men's Ranking | 16th |

 | Highest-Ever FIFA Ranking | 4th |

 Mexico's route matters because hosts are expected to set the tone early.
 Group A looks manageable on paper, but home expectation can make even small stumbles feel much bigger than usual.
-The match schedule and the likely host venues will shape how the group unfolds.
+The match schedule and likely host venues will shape how the group unfolds.

 FIFA World Cup 2026 Group A Standings